YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I start by deciding whether the operation itself is wise.
 Privacy does not matter if the patient is too young, the donor area is weak, the hair loss is unstable, or the expected coverage is unrealistic.
 A private mistake is still a mistake.

 I also plan the result to age naturally.
-A discreet final result usually means a conservative hairline, careful temple work, realistic density, and donor grafts used where they matter most.
+A discreet final result often means a conservative hairline, careful temple work, realistic density, and donor grafts used where they matter most.
 It may mean refusing a dramatic low hairline even if that would look exciting in a before-and-after photo.

-What should you decide before booking?
+What should you decide before committing?

-Before booking, decide how private the recovery truly needs to be and where you can be flexible.
+Before committing, decide how private the recovery truly needs to be and where you can be flexible.
 Some patients only want to avoid office attention.
 Some want to keep it from family.
-Some simply do not want their hair to become a topic of conversation for months.
+Some do not want their hair to become a topic of conversation for months.
 These are different privacy needs.

 Then decide whether you are willing to take enough recovery time.
 If you can only take two or three days away from a public-facing job, the timing may not be right.
 If you can arrange 10 to 14 quiet days and manage the next weeks calmly, the situation is much more realistic.